 Storage and Shelf Life of Eggs

-Something you can be certain of if you keep a flock and collect your own eggs is you’ll know how long the eggs sat on your counter before you cooked them.
-Supermarket eggs take between one and three days to reach the store, and can sit on the shelf for up to 30 days before being purchased.
-The USDA recommends consuming eggs within five weeks if refrigerated, so a supermarket egg may only have a week of optimum freshness when you purchase it.
-It can be much easier to distinguish the difference in flavor between fresh eggs and ones that are weeks old, and buying older eggs may lead to the belief that store-bought eggs do not taste as good.
+If you keep a flock and collect your own eggs, you know how long the eggs sit on your counter before you cook them.
+Supermarket eggs take one to three days to reach the store.
+They can sit on the shelf as long as 30 days before they’re sold.
+The USDA recommends consuming eggs within five weeks if they’re refrigerated, so a supermarket egg might have only a week of optimum freshness when you purchase it.
+People can easily distinguish the difference in flavor between fresh eggs and ones that are weeks old.
+Thus, buying older eggs might lead people to believe store-bought eggs do not taste as good as farm-fresh eggs.

-If you raise your own chickens and don’t wash your eggs before storing, they can stay on the countertop at room temperature until you’re ready to use them because the protective bloom hasn’t been removed.
-If you do wash your eggs before storage, however, be sure to refrigerate them before using.
-Also be sure to label your eggs as you collect them, so you know which are the freshest.
+If you raise your own chickens and don’t wash your eggs before storing, the eggs can stay on the countertop at room temperature until you’re ready to use them.
+The protective bloom is still present.
+If you do wash your eggs before storage, however, refrigerate them before using them.
+Also, label your eggs as you collect them, so you know which are freshest.